Education Abroad Program

 Comparative Literature majors can petition to apply up to 24 upper-division units of EAP course credit to the Comparative Literature major requirements.
 Up to 8 upper-division units of EAP course credit may be petitioned for the Comparative Literature minor.
 Make an appointment with the Undergraduate Advisor to talk about your abroad units and petition for applying to the right areas of your major or minor.
 You can also check with the Staff Undergraduate Advisor and/or the Faculty Undergraduate Advisor before embarking on your study abroad to make sure you select the proper courses while studying abroad.

-For more information about Comparative Literature study abroad, check out the following EAP Study Abroad flyer available in the Downloads box to the right.
+For more information about Comparative Literature study abroad, check out the following link.

 For more information, please contact: